JohanMabille/johanmabille.github.io/source/_posts/2014-10-13-writing-c-plus-plus-wrappers-for-simd-intrinsics-4.markdown

 }
 {% endcoderay %}

-What we do here is selecting a value for e[i] depending on the sign of a[i]; the code could be written in a suboptimal way:
+What we do here is selecting a value for e[i] depending on the sign of a[i]; the code could be written in a sub-optimal way:

 {% coderay sample.cpp %}
 float select(bool cond, float v1, float v2)